The best robot vacuum for 2020: Electrolux, Neato, iRobot Roomba, Eufy and more

-Robot vacuum cleaners were once only the stuff of futuristic midcentury dream homes.
+There was a time when robot vacuum cleaners were once only the stuff of futuristic Jetson-like dream homes.
 But they've become today's reality.
-In fact they're more advanced than they've ever been.
-They boast arrays of sophisticated sensors, lasers, CPUs, even AI-enhanced software.
-The fact is these robots are useful tools to keep your home nice and tidy.
+In fact, they're far advanced than ever before, with many models boasting an array of sophisticated sensors, CPUs, lasers, and even AI-enhanced software.
+The fact is that if you're looking to keep your home nice and tidy, these robots are useful tools and will do the trick.

-Living the robot vacuum dream can set you back a healthy pile of cash -- some cost as much as four figures.
+Nonetheless, living the robot vacuum dream can set you back a hefty sum -- some cost as much as four figures.
 While you don't have to spend that much, you do get a lot in return.
-That includes multiple room and floor mapping, self-emptying dust bins, powerful suction and thoughtfully designed hardware.
+That includes self-emptying dust bins, multiple room and floor mapping, powerful suction and thoughtfully designed hardware.

-Despite all this sophistication, however, none of these machines can really replace a mop.
+Despite all this sophistication, however, none of these machines can really replace a mop and human exertion.

-To choose the best robot vacuum, I spent over 120 hours (that's a lot of time) torture-testing a group of 12 robotic cleaning vacuums for things like suction power, their ability to perform on carpets and hard floor and how well each performed during each cleaning cycle.
-Among them are brand-new models that have recently launched, flagship models and compelling options offered across numerous online retailers.
+To choose the best robot vacuum, I spent over 120 hours (that's a lot of time) torture-testing a group of 12 robotic cleaning vacuums for things like suction power, their ability to perform on carpets and hard flooring, and how well they performed during each cleaning cycle.
+Among them are brand-new models that have recently launched, flagship models, and compelling options offered across numerous online retailers.
 I excluded older models that likely won't be sold for much longer.
-I update this list periodically.
+I'll continue to update this list periodically as new options hit the market.

 If someone were to give you a blank check and tell you to buy the best robot vacuum, this is the bot to get.
 That said, the iRobot Roomba S9 Plus costs a whopping $1,100.
 For that staggeringly steep sticker price though, this robotic vacuum delivers powerful suction and superb dirt and dust removal.